Paul Nobuo Tatsuguchi: Final attack and death

 By May 28 about a thousand Japanese remained, compressed into a small pocket.
 Yamasaki, apparently realizing that help from Japan was not forthcoming, decided on one last, desperate measure to try to save his command from destruction.
 On May 29, Yamasaki organized a surprise attack on American positions.
 Yamasaki hoped to break through the enemy's front lines and seize the American artillery batteries, which would then be turned on the rest of the American forces and their ships offshore.
 Tatsuguchi's last diary entry records Yamasaki's order, the disposition of the wounded in his hospital, and a farewell message to his family:

 Yamasaki launched his attack early in the morning on May 30.
 Although the attack succeeded in penetrating the enemy lines, American rear-area personnel rallied and killed Yamasaki and the majority of his attacking troops.
 Most of the remaining Japanese then committed suicide; only 27 were taken prisoner.

 Two versions exist of how Tatsuguchi died.
 One version is that he did not participate in the attack.
 Later in the day on May 30, two American soldiers, Charles W. Laird and John Hirn, who were searching for remaining Japanese forces following the defeat of Yamasaki's attack, approached the cave containing Tatsuguchi's field hospital.
 Tatsuguchi emerged from the cave, waving his Bible in the direction of the Americans and yelling in English, "Don't shoot!
 I am a Christian!"
 Laird heard and understood what Tatsuguchi was saying and withheld fire.
 Hirn, however, shot and killed Tatsuguchi.
 Hirn later stated that he could not hear what Tatsuguchi was saying over the wind and noise of battle and that he thought that the Bible Tatsuguchi was holding was a weapon.

-The other version was told to Taeko and Laura by Charles Laird in 1984.
-Laird, a former US Army sergeant who served on Attu, stated that he was sleeping in a tent the morning of May 30 when Yamasaki's troops broke through the American front lines.
+The other version was told to Taeko and Laura by Laird in 1984.
+Laird stated that he was sleeping in a tent the morning of May 30 when Yamasaki's troops broke through the American front lines.
 A man ran into Laird's tent and Laird shot and killed him, only to discover that the man was American.
 Then he saw eight Japanese soldiers approaching through the fog, so he shot and killed them too.
 One of them was Tatsuguchi.
 Laird said that he found Tatsuguchi's diary and an address book in which he was shocked to see American names and addresses.

 J. Mudry and another of Tatsuguchi's Loma Linda classmates, J. L. Whitaker, were medical officers with the US Seventh Division on Attu during the battle.
 Whitaker was in the path of Yamasaki's final attack, but survived without injury.
 Whitaker and Mudry were stunned to later learn that their former classmate was on the island with Japanese forces and was killed nearby.